• Courses

 #1.
 Custom HTML tag

-First, we need to activate the HTML5 audio player listener on a page.
-Since this is a custom solution, this must be done with a Custom HTML tag.
-So go to GTM > Tags > New > Custom HTML and paste the aforementioned code.
+First, we must activate the HTML5 audio player listener on a page.
+Since this is a custom solution, you must use a Custom HTML tag.
+So go to GTM > Tags > New > Custom HTML and paste the above code.

 When should you activate this listener?
 There are two possible answers:

-• If you have A LOT of pages with audio players, you can set that Custom HTML tag to simply fire on DOM Ready trigger (you’ll need to create that by yourself).
+• If you have A LOT of pages with audio players, you can set that Custom HTML tag to fire on the DOM Ready trigger (you’ll need to create that yourself).

-• If you have a listener just on certain pages, we can follow the usual practice, activate the Listener only on those pages where audio players actually exist (a.k.a.
+• Suppose you have a listener just on certain pages.
+In that case, we can follow the usual practice of activating the Listener only on those pages where audio players exist (a.k.a.
 HTML element <audio> is present).

 Subscribe and Get the Ebook - Real Book Img - GTM for Beginners